hyperborean6/TAOR/Book/02 Revelations.md

-I’m going to keep this short.
-Developing a real understanding took time for me.
-But I want to explain my broad understanding of what exists and the options I perceive ahead.
+These revelations are the connecting point of the human ontological framework.
+I believe that sane, healthy and functioning individuals can agree on the following conclusions if carefully examined.
+By agreeing and focusing on these conclusions we can build relationships based on common beliefs.

-*The potential for God is Only Limited by the potential for consciousness*
+*Revelation #1 - The potential for God is Only Limited by the potential for consciousness*

 Important revelation number 1 came when I was in my computer lab several years ago writing some computer programs.
 My focus was algorithms and at this time I was really enjoying thinking about computational graphs and groups of numbers in a probabilistic way.
 This led me to think a lot about consciousness, starting with human consciousness and branching out into other areas.
 I was trying to move from the qualitative to the quantitative by defining the word consciousness mathematically among other words like knowledge and reasoning.
 I realized after a while I was always looking at smaller consciousnesses.
 Then it suddenly dawned on me.
 That my consciousness or maybe any consciousness has trouble measuring and determining about a consciousness  greater than its own.